 Students enrolled in athletics are expected to compete in two sports.
-Students failing to participate in two sports may be re-enrolled in a class if this isn't satisfied by the end of the third nine week period.
+Students failing to participate in two sports will not be considered for honors at the Athletic Banquet.

 Before any student is allowed to drive any vehicle to school, during lunch, or to any school sponsored activity (including Career Tech Center), the parent/guardian must fill out the student driver form located in the High School Principal's office.
 Upon arrival at school, all student vehicles will remain parked until school is dismissed, with the exception of the noon period.
 Student vehicles may not be moved behind the gym at the beginning of 7th period.
 Strict obedience of all traffic regulations will be observed.

 Unlicensed drivers are not to drive private vehicles on school property.

 will park correctly and according to the law.

 You as a driver are responsible for your actions while driving a vehicle to school.